softwarecreations/npm-automated-login-totp/README.md

 * You take full responsibility for securing your devices where you store your authentication details

 ### Credits
 I found [ksafavi/npm-cli-adduser](https://github.com/ksafavi/npm-cli-adduser) which as of 2022-06-20 is unmaintained, 4 years old and not working.
 I forked and changed around 96% of it.
-I basically just kept the command-line switches but DRY'd up the code around them.
+I basically just kept a few of the command-line switches but DRY'd up the code around them.

 #### Keywords so that people can find this project